 McKenzie Seeds offers free shipping within Canada on seed packet orders $65.00.
 Otherwise, shipping costs $8.99.

 William Dam Seeds

-Do you know of another great Canadian company that lets you buy seeds online?
+Do you know of another great seed company that lets you buy seeds online and ships to Canadian addresses?
 Let me know in the comments below!